ProceduresGovernment

 #permalink to section

-At second quarter of 2024 the male workforce in Workers in the Poultry Breeding was higher in the educational segment with 7 to 9 years of schooling (14.6k), while the female workforce was higher in the educational segment with 4 to 6 years of schooling (7.27k).
+During the first quarter of 2025, male and female workforce in Workers in the Poultry Breeding was concentrated in the educational segment with 7 to 9 years of schooling (10.3k men and 10.2k women).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.